jeel12393/Secret-Team-Project/README.md

 show menu options < Jeel
 initialize seating chart array < Reign
 update seating chart array < Reign
+initialize seats < Reign

+I'm not sure which of the below functions we have/need, please check the source code and contact each other before writing
 get patron info
 update patron info
 show patron info